crypblizz8/maison/README.md

 ## Poke around the code 🤓

 Feel free to mess around and experiment!
-There are three files that are relevant:
+There are two files that are relevant:
 * pages/index.js -- contains the front-end code
-* pages/api/auth.js -- contains the back-end auth code
-* .env.local -- has Privy API key and secret
+* .env.local -- has your Privy API key